-- The current graduate students welcome the incoming graduate class with the the Graduate Education and Acclimation to the University eXperience, or the G.E.A.U.X. program.
+- The current graduate students welcome the incoming graduate class with the Graduate Education and Acclimation to the University eXperience, or the G.E.A.U.X. program.

 High School Math Contest